realA10001986/SID/README.md

 In order to start TCD keypad remote control, type *96OK on the SID's IR remote control.

 Keys 0-9 as well as OK (=ENTER) will now be registrered by the TCD as key presses.

 In order to remotely "hold" a key, press * followed by the key, for instance *1 (in order to toggle the TCD alarm).
 Note: Only keys 0-9 can be held.

 Pressing # quits TCD keypad remote control mode.

+>Since the TCD itself can remote control every other compatible prop (3xxx = Flux Capacitor, 6xxx = SID, 7xxx = Futaba Remote Control, 8xxx = VSR, 9xxx = Dash Gauges), and the IR remote can emulate the TCD keypad, it can essentially remote control every other prop.

 ### Connecting a TCD by wire